rodolfodpk/go-crablet/README.md

 With DCB, this becomes simpler:
 1. A single event stream for the entire bounded context
 2. One event tagged with both student and course identifiers
-3. Consistency enforced through optimistic locking using the same query
+3. Consistency enforced through position checks using the same query

 ```go
 // Example: Subscribing a student to a course